Momentum-Team-8/momentum-team-8.github.io/course-outline.md

 Weekend assignments are due on Monday morning before the start of class.

-## Office hours and one-on-one instruction

-Your instructor and/or other members of the instructional team will be available during lab times.
+## Getting in touch with Instructors

+Instructors are also available to meet with you on Zoom during lab times, individually, in groups, or in the co-working Zoom.

 You can reach out to us on Slack by using an `@` symbol followed by our name in the team channel (for instance, "@Amy Gori, when I run `git push origin main`, I get the following error...").

-The instructional team is:

-- Rebecca Conley
-- Amy Gori
-- Clinton Dreisbach

-Instructors are also available to meet with you on Zoom during lab times, individually, in groups, or in the co-working Zoom.

 ## Topics by phase